 Law enforcement agencies, including the State Police, testified in support of the legislation along with officials in Republican Gov. Susana Martinez's administration.

 The National Transportation Safety Board has called for states to ban the use of cellphones by drivers, including for texting.
-The risk of a traffic crash is 23 times greater when texting while driving, according to the federal agency.

 New Mexico already prohibits texting and cellphone use by teenage drivers with a learner's permit or provisional license, but there's no statewide restriction for adult drivers.

 According to the National Conference of State Legislatures, 41 states, the District of Columbia, Puerto Rico, Guam and the U.S. Virgin Islands ban texting by all drivers.